javaguru/nexus-backend/README.md

 ## Last News
+* Last version **1.0.15**, released at 23/10/2024 Fix missing method addCorsMappings
-* Last version **1.0.14**, released at 14/10/2024 Support Backend Headers and Support ContentNegotiation Header Strategy for Resources
+* Version **1.0.14**, released at 14/10/2024 Support Backend Headers and Support ContentNegotiation Header Strategy for Resources
 * Version **1.0.13**, released at 06/10/2024 Full support Response in ByteArray Resource and Streaming Http Response Range Bytes
 * Version **1.0.12**, released at 02/10/2024 Fix ApiBase error Message super.getResponseEntity
 * Version **1.0.11**, released at 30/09/2024 Does not encode the URI template!